mmikowski/powercss/README.md

 messages and class names - in PowerCSS are consistently named like so: '_color_'.
 These symbols can be easily found and replaced by a compressor.
-As a result, the code to produce the CSS for our StyleSheet objects can be one quarter the size of the native CSS after compression.
+As a result, the code to produce the CSS for our StyleSheet Objects can be one quarter the size of the native CSS after compression.

 If you use the same naming convention on classes and ID's, the same